dokterdok/Continuity-Activation-Tool/README.md

 * Added new diagnostics, including a system wide Continuity activation check.
 * Added ability to run the System Diagnostic from the command line without admin privileges.
 * Improved the command line execution and arguments.
-* Improved the layout and diagnostic messages accuracy.
+* Improved the diagnostic messages accuracy.
 * Fixed an issue where OS X kext protection wasn’t disabled is some cases, leading to a loss of Wi-Fi / Bluetooth connectivity.
-* Minor optimisations and bug fixes.
+* Optimisations and bug fixes.

 **v.1.1.2 - 2014.11.16**
 * Improved uninstallation reliability.
 It fixes a bug where the uninstaller could in some cases re-activate OS kext signature protection even if unsigned kexts are installed.
 Trim Enabler users should not use the uninstallation feature from prior versions to avoid risks of issues at boot-time.